-If you decide that discontinuation is the right choice for you, it’s still possible to treat ADHD with nonstimulant medications while pregnant.
+If you decide that discontinuation is right for you, it’s possible to treat ADHD with nonstimulant medications while pregnant.
 Additionally, lifestyle changes can help with symptom management, as well as supportive communities and other resources.

 Does caffeine during pregnancy cause ADHD?

 There is no evidence that a mother's caffeine consumption can cause the development of ADHD in a fetus.

 Can Adderall hurt a fetus?

 There is scientific evidence that stimulant medications (Vyvanse, Adderall, Ritalin, Concerta, Focalin, etc.) increase the risk of pregnancy and birth complications, such as preterm delivery, neonatal admission, and preeclampsia.6

 However, the benefits of continuing your regimen may outweigh those risks.7 Discuss this with your doctor before deciding.

 1 U.S. Food and Drug Administration | Pregnant Women: Scientific and Ethical Considerations for Inclusion in Clinical Trials - Guidance for Industry

 2 Biology of Reproduction | Estrogen in the male: a historical perspective